What is Humane Education?

 In general, the Humane Education program emphasizes introspection and self-inquiry, the importance of change-making and modeling humane education principles as defined by each student, participation in the online learning community that connects educators to each other worldwide, and student-faculty mentoring.
 Students submit all assignments electronically through Valparaiso University’s online course system.
 Throughout their studies, students have complete access to the extensive Valpo bibliographic databases as well as other services typically provided to online students.

 Curriculum.
 The curriculum for the M.Ed. and M.A. degrees in Humane Education are similar, although course assignments are tailored to the needs of the respective groups.
 Students typically complete the program through a two-year, six semester sequence (fall, spring, summer each year) by taking about two courses each session.
-However, in consultation with the program adviser, students make accelerate their progression through the program, or they may take fewer than 6 credits each semester and extend their study over a longer period of time.
+However, in consultation with the program adviser, students may accelerate their progression through the program, or they may take fewer than 6 credits each semester and extend their study over a longer period of time.
 Students are required to enroll in HEUD 501 Introduction to Humane Education during their first semester in the program and must complete HEUD 601/ED 612 Research Methods before beginning thesis work.
 In addition, elective coursework should generally be taken after most of the core requirements have been fulfilled.

 A set of core courses (15 cr) is required for both the M.Ed. and the M.A. degrees.
 Beyond these basic courses, M.Ed. students are required to take 15 credits of pre-specified coursework and may choose one 3-credit elective (this elective may be an online course or, for those living near Valparaiso, one offered on campus).
 M.A. students fill in with 12 credits of pre-specified coursework and may choose two (6 credits) free electives on any topics germane to Humane Education or their professional development.